 What are the Signs of Dyslexia?

-Symptoms and signs of dyslexia vary from person to person and also with age.
+Symptoms and signs of dyslexia vary from person to person and by age.

 Celebrities with Dyslexia

-There are many prominent celebrities from around the world who have been open about their dyslexia.
-Many of them are actors who are required to read and interpret scripts, and are wonderful examples of how the disorder can be managed into adulthood.
+There are many prominent celebrities who have been open about their dyslexia.
+Many are actors who are required to read and interpret scripts.
+They are wonderful examples of how the disorder can be managed into adulthood.

 Actor Tom Cruise

 was diagnosed with dyslexia at age 7 and is now one of the most successful and well-known movie stars in the world.